 Salt Lake City Mayor Erin Mendenhall has issued a declaration of a State of Local Emergency to prepare for the potential spread of COVID-19 and is providing continuing guidance for our City.
 The Salt Lake County Health Department issued a public health order: Salt Lake County: Stay Safe Stay Home.
 There will be no interruption of service for public utilities, including water and trash pickup.

-When we follow public health guidelines and common-sense economic rules, we will give our City the best opportunity to minimize the economic impact.
+When we follow public health guidelines and common-sense economic rules, we will give our City the best opportunity to minimize the economic impact long term.
 Follow the guidance of trusted sources.
 In a public health emergency the sources of choice are the Centers for Disease Control and Prevention and the Utah Department of Health.

 More Resources to Help Guide Your Business Decisions: